aliyurekli32/project_tour_places/README.md

 ## Problem Statement

 - We are adding a new project to our portfolios.
-So you and your colleagues have started to work on the project.
+So we and our colleagues have started to work on the project.

 ## Project Skeleton

 ```
 001-Tour Project(folder)
 |
-|----readme.md         # Given to the students (Definition of the project)
+|----readme.md
 SOLUTION
 ├── public
 │     └── index.html